Drunk van driver who killed brother and sister in M4 crash jailed - NewsBreak

 Newman will be expected to serve half his prison sentence in custody.
 He was also disqualified from driving for 14 years and eight months.

-As Newman was taken down from the dock, members of the public shouted “bastard” and “bullshit”.
+As Newman was taken down from the dock members of the public shouted “b*****” and “bull****”.

 Comments / 0